What is adenomyosis?

 The positive news is that adenomyosis often disappears after the onset of menopause.
 However, this isn't necessarily great news for younger women who are not even close to the age of 50!

 Conventional medical treatment for adenomyosis was historically a hysterectomy; however, many conservative and less invasive approaches are increasingly being used in recent times with much success.

 Adenomyosis requires treatment to reduce discomfort and create holistic health.
 Below are 11 treatment options that can help manage adenomyosis naturally.

-- Use adaptogenic herbal medicines such as Vitex, sage and black cohosh to assist the body in regulating its own hormone levels.
-Happy Hormones contains all these ingredients, providing you with an easy way to address any imbalance.
+- Use adaptogenic herbal medicines such as Vitex, sage and black cohosh to assist the body in with premenstrual symptoms.
+These phytomedicines are found within our Happy Hormones formula.

 - Essential fatty acids such as fish oil and anti-inflammatory herbs like Boswellia, Devil's Claw, Cramp Bark, and Eucommia can help reduce localised congestion and inflammation of the pelvic region.